 Wellington Regional Trails

-Castlepoint, Wairarapa.
-Two people are walking up the steps in front of the Castlepoint Lighthouse.
+Two people are walking up the steps in front of the Castlepoint Lighthouse in the Wairarapa region.

-A long suspension bridge amongst Native bush and trees in the Kaitoke Regional Park.
+A large suspension bridge over a river surrounded by Native bush and trees in the Kaitoke Regional Park.

 2 people walk along large rocks, on the Red Rocks Coastal Walkway.